zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   set to receive 1 ZTG from the prize pool.
 This move will remove liquidity from the market.

-### Liquidity Pools for Multiple Markets

-It is possible for a liquidity provider to deploy their own pool, involving any kind of assets and not referenced by a specific market.
-The reason _not_ to do this is that they would then be taking the risk of providing liquidity, without optimally minimizing that risk, as the total liquidity would be fragmented between different pools.
-When a pool has less liquidity, it is less liquid which tends to a lose-lose outcome for all involved.
-It is recommended, instead, only to use the market's _canonical pool_, which will be referenced by the market itself in its on-chain `marketData`.

 ### Changing the Ratio between Outcome Tokens in a Liquidity Pool

 It is possible to add either varying weights of standard assets (the market's